 A few more things to keep in mind when running display ads:

-- The display network is great for remarketing ads – users will likely be more receptive to display ads from brands they’ve already visited
+- The display network is great for remarketing ads.
+These are keyword-targeted ads based on a user’s search history – users will likely be more receptive to display ads from brands they’ve already visited or services they’ve targeted.

 - Exclude unrelated sites in your targeting

-- Use the similar audience feature – these are based on your remarketing lists, and help find and target people with similar characteristics and interests to those who have visited your site
+- Use the “similar audience” feature – these are based on your remarketing lists, and helps find and target people with similar characteristics and interests to those who have visited your site.

 Display Network vs. Search Network: Lengthy Sales Process